 This project is embedded in a larger network of organizations and media from Greece and Middle East who are working on the same topic.
 We are happy for any input and cooperation.

-Our Partners in Moria
+Our Partners in the camp

 We support and facilitate the work of 3 refugee-led groups in the camp, Moria Corona Awareness Team - Moria White Helmets - Moria Academia, and provide support for the vulnerable communities of Lesvos.